Dean-zk/SqlVim/README.md

 - **Custom LuaLine**: A more compact and less bulky lualine.
 - **Trouble.nvim**: This will add an error window in neovim to show errors in a better way.
 - **Custom errors**: Adding a different way of showing errors.
 - **Cleaning up files**: To enhance performance and keep it bare bone I will try to clean up the files.
+- **Formatting fix**: I hate the way formatting works right now so I will do my best fixing it in the future.

 ## Contributing ❤